exasol/public-knowledgebase/Support-and-Services/ticket-priorities.md

 Examples:

-- The connection to the database is not possible and/or sporadically interrupted (restarting), or the database service is not available.
+- The connection to the database is not possible and/or often sporadically interrupted (restarting), or the database service is not available
-- The database does not start due any disk space issue.
+- The database does not start due any disk space issue
-- The database does not start after an update.
+- The database does not start after an update
-- The VPN Tunnel does not function, and a database connection is therefore not possible.
+- The VPN Tunnel does not function, and a database connection is therefore not possible

 ## Major